Abhijeet1828/shared-whiteboard/README.md

 the user information is kept on the unverified map so that the client does not receive any broadcast events.
 If the manager accepts the join request, the new user’s UI is enabled and it receives the latest image of the whiteboard for synchronization purposes.
-The other active clients also receive

-the user added event and add the user to the active client list.
+The other active clients also receive the user-added event and add the user to the active client list.
 All the drawing and chatting events are sent from client to server, in turn, the server broadcasts all the events to active clients except the user who sent them.
 The manager can load an image on the whiteboard from the local computer, which in turn is sent over the network for other clients to load the same image.
 Once a user has been removed from the whiteboard or exits the whiteboard, the client is notified and it sends an exit event to the server for graceful closure of the application, which closes the sockets and returns the assigned thread to the thread pool for future clients to connect.
-Lastly, if the manager exits the application, it sends an exit message to the server and the server, in turn, sends the force quit event to all clients since the manager has exited the application.
+Lastly, if the manager exits the application, it sends an exit message to the server, and the server, in turn, sends the force quit event to all clients since the manager has exited the application.

 ![](images/Aspose.Words.2f3f1dc5-86a6-43ca-9989-9b74b9f623bd.007.jpeg)